EFarmer321/openssl-demo/README.md

 ### Requirements

-- MSYS2 MINGW64. ?Below dependencies should be installed with the terminal:
+- MSYS2 MINGW64.
+Below dependencies should be installed with the terminal:
 - Perl
 - Make
 - GCC